‘Real Housewives Of Beverly Hills’ Scripted? Cocaine Bombshell Has Fans Thinking

 A post shared by @doritkemsley on

 Both ladies have denied the drug accusations.
 And the question as to whether The Real Housewives of Beverly Hills is scripted has yet to be answered.
-But one thing is clear; it’s a serious accusation and none of them have admitted to anything.
+But one thing is clear: It’s a serious accusation, and none of them have admitted to anything.
 And if the show is scripted, it is not very creative to use the same cocaine accusation twice.

 What do you think of Tuesday’s episode of The Real Housewives of Beverly Hills?
 Do you think it could be scripted or do you think Lisa Rinna will make up just about anything?